 While doing so doesn't directly impact off-page SEO, it unlocks numerous opportunities to boost your brand's and website's authority.

+For example, social media links don't count as backlinks, but a solid social presence can encourage others to write about you on their websites and give you a proper link.
 You can also form many partnerships with influencers and other businesses from your niche, which can give you plenty of traffic that Google will see as a signal of relevance and credibility.

 When developing your social media strategy, follow these tips to get it right from the get-go:

-Understand your audience—You need to know which social platforms your audience uses the most so that you can choose the right ones.
+Understand your audience.
+You need to know which social platforms your audience uses the most so that you can choose the right ones.
 It's also important to know what type of content they enjoy the most so that you can match their needs.

-Create platform-specific content—Each content type works best on a specific platform.
+Create platform-specific content.
+Each content type works best on a specific platform.
 For example, you can publish long-form content on YouTube and short-form content on TikTok and Instagram Reels.

-Ensure two-way communication—While social media can be a marketing tool, you shouldn't forget about the social aspect.
+Ensure two-way communication.
+While social media can be a marketing tool, you shouldn't forget about the social aspect.
 Engage with your audience by responding to comments, creating interactive content, and encouraging conversations.

-11. Engage in forums and communities
+10. Engage in forums and communities

 No matter what niche you're in, you can find various forums and communities your audience frequents to discuss all sorts of topics.